HienPhamLe/Marketing-Insights_Enhancing-Coverion-Rates-And-Customer-Engagement/README.md

 ![](images/intro_image.png)

-## Introduction
+## Project Overview
 This is a Power BI project on marketing analysis of an imaginary online retail business call **Shop Easy**.
+**Shop Easy** is facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.
+They need help to conduct a detailed analysis and identify areas for improvement in their marketing strategies.

 **_Disclaimer_**: _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Power BI._

 ## Skills / concepts demonstrated: